weeezes/luakit_private_browsing_tabs/README.md

 ```
 to your rc.lua in ~/.config/luakit/

-Add a command to the add_cmds call in your binds.lua to toggle private browsing on and off with the command :pr or :private
+Add a command to the add_cmds call in your binds.lua to toggle private browsing on and off.

 For example:
 ```lua